 “In my lifetime, our planet has lost about half its coral reefs.
-We’ve got to take action to make sure we can protect the other half as best we can because we know that time is against us,” said Hawaii Representative Chris Lee.
+We’ve got to take action to make sure we can protect the other half as best we can because we know that time is against us,” said Hawaii Senator Chris Lee.
 The ban doesn’t include cosmetic products like SPF makeup, or sunscreens prescribed by a doctor for medical reasons.

 Key West, Florida

 Key West, Florida—the home of the largest coral reef in the continental United States—followed Hawaii in enacting a non-biodegradable sunscreen ban on its businesses.
 As of 2021, no stores in Key West can carry sunscreens that contain the reef-damaging chemicals.

 Key West leaders have said they hope the move will spread awareness about the issue and encourage travelers to buy natural sunscreens that work just as well.
 “There are thousands of sunscreens out there, and we have one reef,” Key West Mayor Teri Johnston said of the move.
 “And we have an opportunity to do one small thing to protect that.
 I believe it’s our obligation.”